Italy

 • A criminal offence may bar someone from naturalisation depending on individual circumstances, which should be assessed in each individual case by the Ministry of Interior.

-• To obtain nationality through naturalisation there are language and other requirements, with no exemptions for stateless persons.
+• To obtain nationality through naturalisation there are language and other requirements, with no exemptions for stateless people.
 Applicants who have not subscribed to the ‘integration contract’ (as provided by the Immigration Law) or are not beneficiaries of a long-term EU residence permit must demonstrate a B1 level of Italian language.
-Applicants must also demonstrate an annual income of 8,200 EUR (plus 516 EUR for each dependent).
+Applicants must also demonstrate an annual income of 8,263 EUR (plus 516 EUR for each dependent).
 The cost to initiate the procedure is 250 EUR, and there may be additional costs for stamp fees or other expenses.

 • The law provides that children born in Italy to stateless parents or parents who cannot confer a nationality to the child are Italian.
 However, in practice, the implementation of the provision is not automatic, and parents must provide relevant supporting documentation to request recognition of the child's Italian nationality.

-• Only parents recognised as stateless are considered as such for the purposes of the law, and parents who can't confer nationality are often requested to provide a declaration from their embassy to that effect.
+• Only parents recognised as stateless are considered as such for the purposes of the law, and parents who cannot confer nationality are often requested to provide a declaration from their embassy to that effect.

 • A further provision in the law allows a child born on the territory, who can prove uninterrupted residency, to become Italian by application on reaching the age of majority (18).
 This option is available for one year (until the person is 19 years-old).
+A fee of 250 EUR is required.

 • There is a provision in law to grant nationality to foundlings, but the law contains a requirement to prove the child does not possess another nationality.
 However, in practice this is interpreted and implemented by the authorities in such a way as to grant the foundling nationality unless it is proven the child possesses another nationality.